aaronamran/MCSI-Remote-Cybersecurity-Internship/Cyber Defense/sysmon-ps.md

 - Verifies that the configuration file correctly captures the required events mentioned in the specifications

 ## Solutions With Scripts
-1. PowerShell script that copies Sysmon to the remote Windows machine, installs Sysmon with a given configuration file and verifies if Sysmon is running and logs the specified events
+1. PowerShell script that copies Sysmon to the remote Windows machine, installs Sysmon with a given configuration file and verifies if Sysmon is running and logs the specified events (Delete credentials where necessary)
     ```
+    # Parameters
+    param
+    (
+      [Parameter(Mandatory=$true)] [string] $remoteMachine = $null
+    )

     # Variables
-    $remoteMachine = "192.168.1.10"   # Replace with the IP or hostname of the remote Windows 7 VM
+    # $remoteMachine = "192.168.1.10"   # Replace with the IP or hostname of the remote Windows VM
     $sysmonExecutable = "C:\Sysmon\Sysmon64.exe"   # Local path to Sysmon executable
     $configFile = "C:\Sysmon\sysmon-config.xml"   # Local path to the Sysmon configuration file
     $remoteSharePath = "\\$remoteMachine\Sysmon"  # Use the existing shared folder path